PetruninAlex/Sketch2Real/README.md

 Our idea is:

-1)Extract the edges out of an image.
+1)Extract the edges out of a sketch drawing.

-2)Run our pix2pix with added perceptual loss term.
+2)Run pix2pix model with added perceptual loss term.

 # Instructions
 ## Installation